Vanavarayan Vallavarayan

-Vanavarayan Vallavarayan is a 2014 Indian Tamil romantic comedy film written and directed by Rajmohan.
+Vanavarayan Vallavarayan is a 2014 Indian Tamil-language romantic comedy film written and directed by Rajamohan.
 It stars Krishna, Monal Gajjar, Ma Ka Pa Anand and Niharika Kareer.
+The title of this film is derived from the characters played by Rajinikanth and Napoleon respectively (the former being Vanavarayan and the latter being Vallavarayan) in the film Yajaman composed by Yuvan Shankar Raja's father.
 The film is set in the backdrop of rural Coimbatore.
 The film, features musical score by Yuvan Shankar Raja.
 It was released on 12 September 2014 to mixed reviews from critics.